 concepts of sequence of returns, the luck factor, and pooling the risk

 (annuities) were all too new for many in this field.
-Many academics had no idea
+I thought I

 was the only village idiot with my funny concepts.

 the country and introducing advisors to math of retirement.

 Meanwhile, I was traveling across the country and introducing advisors to math of retirement.

 took several years before the mainstream academics started understanding these

 concepts.
 About six years after my first publications about the sequence of